ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/4-code-2.md

     Matrix &log() { return applyEltWiseUnaryOp(Log<Ty>()); }
 ```

-Those members operations are modifying the object in place, which might not be
+Those member operations are modifying the object in place, which might not be
-always desirable, so you will also provide a functional version of these
+desirable, so you can also provide a functional version of these
 operators, that is to say a version that will modify a copy of the object
 instead.
 This is achieved by providing functions outside of the `Matrix` class
 (but still in the `MatComp` namespace).
 Add these after the `Matrix` class